Chinese law: Legalism

-In contrast to Confucius’ li-based theory, the Legalism advocates the utilization of codified laws and harsh punishment to achieve social order.
-This is due to the legalists’ belief that all human beings are born evil and self-interested.
-Therefore, if left unrestrained, people would engage in selfish behavior which will undoubtedly lead to social unrest.
-To cure this defect and force people to behave morally, the only way, believed the legalists, is to publicly promulgate clearly written laws and impose harsh punishments.
+Legalism advocated the utilization of codified laws and harsh punishment to achieve social order.
+This is due to the legalists' belief that all human beings are born evil and self-interested.
+People, when left unrestrained, would engage in selfish behavior which will undoubtedly lead to social unrest.
+Legalists believe that the way to have cure this defect and force people to behave morally is to publicly enact clearly written laws and impose harsh punishments.

-Realizing that the abilities of rulers are often limited and that reliance on the ruler’s ability and judgment often leads to adverse results, the legalists designed a system in which the law is run by the state, not the ruler.
-This ensures that the laws will be applied impartially without the interference of personal bias of the ruler or ones who are responsible for applying the laws.
+The legalists designed a system in which the law is run by the state because the abilities of rulers are often limited and the reliance on the ruler's ability and judgment often leads to adverse results.
+This ensured that the laws will be applied impartially without the interference of personal bias of the ruler or ones who are responsible for applying the laws.
 It also makes it irrelevant whether the ruler has superior abilities.
-This non-action promoted by the legalists is their understanding of the concept of wuwei, which is different from the Confucians’ understanding of the same concept.
+This non-action promoted by the legalists is their understanding of the concept of wuwei, which is different from the Confucians' understanding of the same concept.

+Legalism is subject to the same type of abuse seen in Confucianism.
+The Qin emperor implemented strict laws and harsh punishments with no nuance for level of crime.
+He burned books and buried alive people with different ideals.
+The Qin emperor instilled fear for the law into the minds of his people.
+His harshness led to his demise after 14 years of reigning over China.